Will Kansas cover the spread vs. UConn? Betting Trends, Record ATS

 Kansas vs. UConn: Betting Trends, Record ATS, Home/Road Splits - December 1

-The No. 4 UConn Huskies (7-0) are 2.5-point underdogs as they try to extend a seven-game winning streak when they visit the No. 5 Kansas Jayhawks (6-1) on Friday, December 1, 2023 at Allen Fieldhouse.
-The game airs at 9:00 PM ET on ESPN2.
-The matchup has an over/under set at 147.5 points.
+The No. 4 UConn Huskies (7-0) are 2.5-point underdogs as they attempt to extend a seven-game winning streak when they visit the No. 5 Kansas Jayhawks (6-1) on Friday, December 1, 2023 at Allen Fieldhouse.
+The contest airs at 9:00 PM ET on ESPN2.
+The matchup's over/under is 148.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!